Spring Branch, Houston: Private schools

-School of the Woods is a college prep Montessori School for early childhood through grade 12 in nearby Hilshire Village; some of the school property is in Houston."Schools" (Map) (Archive).
-Spring Branch Management District.
-Retrieved on June 19, 2015.
+School of the Woods is a college prep Montessori School for early childhood through grade 12 in nearby Hilshire Village; some of the school property is in Houston.

 Community colleges

 Houston Community College System (HCC) serves Spring Branch ISD.
 Lone Star College serves Cy-Fair ISD.

 HCC operates the Spring Branch Center, a part of the Northwest College, in Memorial City.
 The facility was known as the Town and Country Campus until 2009.
 The college is inside the former Town and Country Mall.
 In 1999 a former 112000 sqft AMC Theatres and KMart building in Town and Country was re-tenanted to HCC.
 HCC signed its lease to occupy portions of the Town & Country Square Shopping Center in 1999.
 During that year the owners of the Town & Country Square Shopping Center filed a lawsuit against HCC for trying to stop a Barnes & Noble from opening in the shopping center premises.